kaphie/kaphie-Quotes/README.md

 # Qoutes
-Quotations is a website that displays quotes, alows users to add their own quotes and upvote or downvote to existing quotes.
+Quotation is a website that displays quotes, alows users to add their own quotes and upvote or downvote to existing quotes.
 ## Author:
 > Kafrika Benitah